target/winnaker/README.md

 ## Options
-Config file is located at ./src/config.sh but you can simply add any of the options bellow to your run.sh commnand.
+The config file is located at ./src/config.sh but you can simply add any of the options below to your run.sh command.

 ```
 optional arguments:
   -h, --help            show this help message and exit
-  -s, --start           starts manual execution of the pipline
+  -s, --start           starts manual execution of the pipeline
   -fb, --forcebake      force bake, to be used wth --start
   -a APP, --app APP     the name of application to look for
   -p PIPELINE, --pipeline PIPELINE
-                        the name of pipline to test
+                        the name of pipeline to test
   -nl, --nologin        will not attempt to login
-  -hl, --headless       will run in an xfvb display
+  -hl, --headless       will run in an xvfb display
 ```

-## Examples :
+## Examples:
 ##### Example 1: Gets the last build status of the default pipeline
 `./run.sh`

-##### Example 2: Starts default pipleine execution
+##### Example 2: Starts default pipeline execution

 `./run.sh -s`

-##### Example 2: Start the pipleine with force rebake
+##### Example 3: Start the pipeline with force rebake

 `./run.sh -s -fb`

-##### Example 2: Start build execution on diffrent pipleine than config file
+##### Example 4: Start build execution on different pipeline than config file

 `./run.sh -s -p "deploy to npe"`

-##### Example 3 : override default app specified in the config file
+##### Example 5: override default app specified in the config file

 use with --caution--, will override the sample app.

-`./run.sh -a "differentapp" -p "diffrent pipleine"`
+`./run.sh -a "differentapp" -p "different pipeline"`

 ## How tos

-#### How to setup winnaker hipchat bot ?
+#### How to setup a Winnaker Hipchat bot
 - create a hipchat bot
 - grab the post url
 it should look like `https://INSERT_HIPCHAT_BASE_URL.com/v2/room/INSERT_ROOM_ID/notification?auth_token=INSERT_TOKEN`

-#### How to import the Winnaker python package?
+#### How to import the Winnaker python package
 - `pip install git+git://github.com/target/winnaker`
 - Then in your python script you can import the Winnaker modules.
 For example you can import the `models` module via `from winnaker import models`

-#### How to deploy to minikube?
+#### How to deploy to minikube
 - Start minikube

 	```